JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 If you are new to Julia and have never heard of **Makie.jl** before, here are a few tips to help you choose between the different backends:

-- **WGLMakie.jl** is the preferred backend for visualization on the *web browser*.
+- **WGLMakie.jl** is the preferred backend for interactive visualization on the *web browser*.
+It integrates well with [Pluto.jl](https://plutojl.org) notebooks and other web-based applications.
-  You can interact with 3D scenes and rotate objects as you will see in the examples of this documentation).

-- **GLMakie.jl** is the preferred backend for interactive *high-performance* visualization on desktop machines.
-It leverages native graphical resources and doesn't require a web browser.
+- **GLMakie.jl** is the preferred backend for interactive *high-performance* visualization.
+It leverages native graphical resources and doesn't require a web browser to function.

 - **CairoMakie.jl** is the preferred backend for *publication-quality* static visualization.
 It requires less computing power and is therefore recommended for those users with modest laptops.

+!!! note

-We import the chosen backend as `Mke` to avoid polluting the Julia session with names from the visualization stack.
-This trick is also useful to switch between the backends without changing the example code.
+    We recommend importing the Makie.jl backend as `Mke` to avoid polluting the Julia session with names from the visualization stack.

 ## Loading/creating data